Duration: 1h 25'

 Directed and performed by Piotr Kondrat

-"Shakespeare's night" is the result of a twenty year old continuous dialogue between Piotr Kondrat and Shakespeare's works.
+"Shakespeare's night" is the result of a twenty-year continuous dialogue between Piotr Kondrat and Shakespeare's works.
 What inspired the piece was the world shutting down in the midst of a global pandemic, and the shutting down of theatres.
-In that context, we cannot help but ponder about the most important things in life.
+In that context, we cannot help but ponder the most important things in life.
 Opening the mind at the same time as the world is shutting down.
 We ask ourselves the important questions.
 Those questions have a special meaning in the works of Shakespeare.
-"Shakespeare's night" is unbound between Shylock and Hamlet, two of the most mysterious characters stemming from the work of theatre's most important poet.
-There 5 clowns among them - of which one is God's clown and that of the most important commandment.
-The host of the evening is William Shakespeare, with a Bible.
-For him, this performance is an attempt to purify himself from human passions and an attempt to transcend to heaven.
-A journey full of falls and hardship.
-"Shakespeare's night" has a special connection to our time of isolation also in an artistic sense.
-Most scenes were recorded by Piotr Kondrat, with his own video equipment, carried out without others' help.
+"Shakespeare's night" unfolds between Shylock and Hamlet, two of the most mysterious characters stemming from the work of theatre's most important poet.
+There are 5 clowns among them - of which one is the clown of God and that of the most important commandment.
+The host of the evening is William Shakespeare, wielding a Bible.
+For him, this performance is an attempt to purify himself of human passions and transcend to heaven.
+A journey full of falls and hardship, "Shakespeare's night" has a special connection to our time of isolation in an artistic sense as well.
+Most scenes were recorded by Piotr Kondrat with his own video equipment, carried out without the help of others.
 In contrast, the scenes taking place in the theatre were recorded by a professional camera operator with a high-quality camera.
 "Shakespeare's night" is a journey to the truth.
 The truth of life and that of the theatre, with a special guest star in the form of Pantani, the cat.

-During his 30 year theatre and film career, Piotr Kondrat played 111 roles.
-He collaborated with 10 Polish theatres, and several Shakespeare Festivals throughout the world.
+During his 30-year theatre and film career, Piotr Kondrat played 111 roles.
+He collaborated with 10 Polish theatres and several Shakespeare Festivals throughout the world.
 In Romania, he presented 3 of his Shakespeare performances at the Craiova Shakespeare Festival.
-He also played in Brussels, New York, Paris, and Moscow.
+He also played in Brussels, New York, Paris and Moscow.
 In 2019, he participated in an international production of "A Midsummer Night's Dream" in Armenia, playing the role of Puck.
-He is also most often the scriptwriter of the Shakespeare performances he is featured in, either as a solo or a co-author.
-Piotr Kondrat is one of the most acclaimed contemporary Polish Shakespearian actors.
+He is also most often the scriptwriter of the Shakespeare performances he is featured in, either as sole or co-author.
+Piotr Kondrat is one of the most acclaimed contemporary Polish Shakespearean actors.